 Yes, dogs can eat shrimp as long as it is plain and cooked, and only in small amounts.
 Steaming the best way to cook shrimp for dogs, as fried or breaded shrimp contains unnecessary fats and oils that can be harmful.

 Truth be told, shrimp doesn’t provide a wealth of health benefits to dogs compared to other, much better protein options like beef, fish, chicken or turkey.
 However, it is low in fat and calories, and some pups love the taste!

 - High in iron, calcium, and phosphorous

 - High in vitamin B12 and B3 (niacin) which is necessary for metabolic and GI health

 While cooked, plain shrimp is okay for pups to eat, there are other things to consider when feeding your dog shrimp:

 - Raw shrimp is loaded with bacteria that can give your dog shellfish toxicity.
-It should always be thoroughly cooked and brought to the proper temperature before you give any to your dog.
+It should always be thoroughly cooked and brought to the proper temperature before sharing it with your dog.

 - Shrimp has high cholesterol, which can be harmful to your dog’s cardiovascular system.

 - Shrimp must be peeled and rid of veins and tails.
-Unpeeled shrimp is a choking hazard and can be hard to digest.
+Though not toxic, unpeeled shrimp is a choking hazard and can be hard to digest.
 If your dog eats a lot of unpeeled shrimp or shrimp with tails at once, those tough skins can get lodged in the intestines.